psipred/psipred_react/README.md

 # TODO

+1. Ensure the stuff for the versioning is correctly captured.
+2. DRY out all the uses of 3Dmol, lift the `display_structure()` function from `psipred_javascript/ractive_helpers/active_helpers.js`
+3. Fix any hard coded paths in msa and model
+4. ensure memembed and mempack work (need to use staging to debug as won't compile)
+5. Set polling time correctly in `results_sequence.js` and `results_structure.js`

-1. in model/index.js there is a correct use of fetch with async/await to synchronously make a request.
+6. in model/index.js there is a correct use of fetch with async/await to synchronously make a request.
 Should replace all httprequest uses with this pattern.
-2. Ensure the stuff for the versioning is correctly captured.
-3. ensure emembed and mempack work (need to use staging to debug as won't compile)
-4. DRY out all the uses of 3Dmol, lift the `display_structure()` function from `psipred_javascript/ractive_helpers/active_helpers.js`
-5. Fix any hard coded paths in msa and model
-6. Set polling time correctly in `results_sequence.js` and `results_structure.js`